 “For Queenslanders to be leaders in social innovation, boldly trying new solutions to mend social problems.
 In doing so, it is important that the social services sector walk the journey alongside vulnerable people, so together we navigate new ways and opportunities.
 It never works just telling, pushing or enforcing, so genuine collaboration and engagement must be the way forward,” says Susan.

 Susan believes that access to the right education is powerful.

 “Access to better education, in its most broad and holistic sense, would be an important factor in changing the lives of the clients of United Synergies because I believe that knowledge and emotional intelligence is a strength that drives self-determination to navigate life’s knocks.”

-You can read more about United Synergies here.
+You can read more about United Synergies here(link is external).